opnsense/docs/source/development/examples/helloworld.rst

 (/usr/local/opnsense/mvc/app/models/OPNsense/HelloWorld/HelloWorld.php)

-Not all modules contain additional code in the php class, sometimes all the standard behaviour is already sufficient for your modules/application.
+Not all modules contain additional code in the PHP class, sometimes all the standard behaviour is already sufficient for your modules/application.